2024 attack on the Bangladesh Assistant High Commission in India: Reactions

 Bangladesh's Ministry of Foreign Affairs released an official statement expressing "deep resentment" and calling the attack "pre-planned", which took place in the presence of local law enforcement officials.
 The statement also noted that the attack was a violation of the 1961 Vienna Convention on Diplomatic Relations.
 The ministry also summoned the Indian high commissioner in Dhaka, Pranay Kumar Verma.
 Chief Adviser Muhammad Yunus called for national unity to counter the "misinformation" of Indian media.
 Two advisers of the interim government, Nahid Islam and M Sakhawat Hossain, also criticised the Indian government for the incident.

-Protests were held by different political and student organisations in Bangladesh, including the Anti-discrimination Students Movement, Chhatra Odhikar Parishad, Bangladesh Nationalist Party (BNP), Islami Andolan Bangladesh, Gono Odhikar Parishad and Jatiya Nagorik Committee, condemning the attack.
+Protests were held by different political and student organisations in Bangladesh, including the Students Against Discrimination, Bangladesh Chhatra Odhikar Parishad, Bangladesh Nationalist Party (BNP), Islami Andolan Bangladesh, Gono Odhikar Parishad and Jatiya Nagorik Committee, condemning the attack.

 On 10 December, Spokesperson for the US Department of State Matthew Miller expressed deep concern over the incident and urged both sides to resolve diplomatic disputes peacefully.